-• You must spend 85% of your grant by the submission of your end of year project report before 22 September 2022 and the remaining I5% by 3I October 2022.
+You must spend 85% of your grant by the submission of your end of year project report in September 2024 and the remaining 15% by 31 October 2024.

-Please note: these may be subject to change due to issues around the Covid-I9 pandemic and related government restrictions.
+Please note: these may be subject to change.
 We will keep you updated on any changes.